Fompi06/Fompi06/README.md

 #### Briefly about the project:
 This project is built on Arduino and C++.
 The idea of the project is to help solve the main health problem of programmers, namely, a sedentary lifestyle.
 The essence of the project: to notify a person that it is time to warm up, take a walk, take a break from the computer, etc. And vice versa, notify that a person is resting for too long and it's time to work on.

 The project has a convenient setting for the duration of timers, types of notifications and other settings.
-Also from additional functions: displaying the current temperature and humidity in the air using a sensor and maintaining graphs of hours spent at work per day, temperatures and humidity for the last 5 days.
+Also from additional functions:
++ Displaying the current temperature and humidity in the air using a sensor
++ Maintaining graphs of hours spent at work per day, temperatures and humidity for the last 5 days.

-In the future, I will implement communication with a computer using Qt / Processing, I will also add independent timers, more convenient graphing and getting weather forecasts from the Internet through the same Qt / Processing.
+In the future, I will implement communication with a computer using Qt / Processing, I will also add independent:
++ Timers
++ More convenient graphing
++ Getting weather forecasts from the Internet through the same Qt / Processing.

 [Source Code](https://github.com/Fompi06/Room-Assistant)